Horizon, homogeneity and flatness problems -- do their resolutions really depend upon inflation?: Horizon and Homogeneity Problem

 From the observed CMBR, the universe appears to be very close to isotropic.
 At the same time Copernican principle states that earth does not have any eminent or privileged position in the universe and therefore an observer's choice of origin should have no bearing on the appearance of the distant universe.
 From this we infer that the cosmos should appear isotropic from any vantage point in the universe, which directly implies homogeneity.
-For this one uses Weyl's postulate of an infinite set of {\em equivalent fundamental observers} spread around the universe, who agree on a ``global'' time parameter, orthogonal to 3-d space-like hyper surfaces, and measured using some local observable like density, temperature, pressure etc. as a parameter (Narlikar 1993; Rindler 2006; Misner, Thorne \& Wheeler 1973).
-Thus we are led to the cosmological principle that the universe on a sufficiently large scale should appear homogeneous and isotropic to all fundamental observers, and then one gets for such observers a metric for the universe known as Robertson-Walker metric.
+Then one can use Weyl's postulate of an infinite set of equivalent {\em fundamental observers} (FOs) spread around the universe, who agree on a ``global'' time parameter, orthogonal to 3-d space-like hyper surfaces \cite{1,4,5,Ho06}, and measured using some local observable like density, temperature, pressure etc. as a parameter.
+Thus holding CP to be true all FOs, one gets for such observers a metric for the universe known as Robertson-Walker metric.
+It might be emphasized that the underlying assumption of CP is all pervasive in all modern cosmological models of the universe \cite{Ma11,Cl12}.
+This is because it is CP alone that allows Weyl's postulate of a set of equivalent FOs in the universe, who agree on a ``global'' time parameter, which in turn allows a single scale factor R(t) applicable to all parts of the universe.

+Now in any cosmological scenario with an initial singularity (big bang), at least in all models where inflation theory is applied, a single scale factor R(t) is used, even for the exponential expansion in the inflation era, and that implicitly assumes CP.
+And when we explore these models, we encounter horizon where light signal between different FOs may not have yet got exchanged (particle horizon) or may never get exchanged (event horizon), but that does not alter the implicit assumption of CP for all of them.
+From that we can readily infer that even if there may be a horizon problem, it does not necessarily imply that we have a homogeneity problem too.
+In essence, in all cosmological models where inflation is being applied, to purportedly alleviate the homogeneity problem, we have a priory assumption that CP holds good.